noahjevon/Wiki-Search/README.md

 ### Installing

-* Download individual files to a new directory
-* Open Google Chrome
+* Navigate to the Chrome Webstore page here https://chrome.google.com/webstore/detail/wiki-search/ghjonlncpbhmempllopnklecjlmpgefl?hl=en&authuser=0
-* Navigate to chrome://extensions/
+* Click 'Add to Chrome'
-* Select Developer Mode from the top right
+* Click the puzzle piece icon on the top right of Chrome
-* Select Load Unpacked Extension
-* Select the directory containing the plugin files
+* Click the pin icon next to the Wiki Search Extension

 ### Using the Plugin

-Highlight any word or phrase from your current Chrome tab, then click the plugin icon from the top right of a Google Chrome window.
+Highlight any word or phrase from your current Chrome tab, then click the Wiki Search icon from the top right of a Google Chrome window.
 From here, you will be able to see the selected word and a short 500 character summary of the Wikipedia page relating to the word you highlighted.

 ## Authors

 Noah Jevon

 ## Version History
+* 2.1
+    * Chrome Webstore release
 * 2.0
     * Added dark mode
     * Removed the need to click 'search' to see wikipedia summary